Sia Ming Yean

 when I was in Göttingen

-(picture taken by my friend
+(picture taken by

 and colleague, Raji).